The fundamentals of location independence: how to work while on the road

 For more information on Worldpackers' amazing travel jobs, check out "How to balance working and traveling the world."

 Add your own ideas to the discussion below if you have them.
-If you have any, please share them with me.
+I'm eager to hear your thoughts.